Devising a placement plan

 Who is this book for?

 All those involved in devising Placement Plans for children moving to foster care.

 What you will find in this book

 Logically structured and very accessibly presented, this guide includes information on:

 - placement planning meetings

-- a detailed guide to completing the Placement Plan form.
-This includes helpful advice on gathering information on placement details; living together; self-care skills/preparing for independence; social and leisure activities; health issues; emotional and behavioural development; education; identity; contact issues; and social worker visits
+- how to complete the Placement Plan form including helpful advice on gathering information on: placement details; living together; self-care skills/preparing for independence; social and leisure activities; health issues; emotional and behavioural development; education; identity; contact issues; and social worker visits

 The guide also includes useful appendices, including the Delegated Authority Decision Support Tool; relevant extracts from Schedule 2 of the Care Planning, Placement and Case Review (England) Regulations 2010, and Delegating Authority to Foster Carers – things you need to know.